Aluminum and Electricity: What You Need to Know

 How Anodizing Affects Conductivity

-- Oxide Layer Insulation: The oxide layer formed through anodizing acts as an insulator, potentially impeding the flow of electricity across the aluminum surface.
+• Oxide Layer Insulation: The anodized oxide layer acts like an insulator, which can block the flow of electricity on the aluminum surface.

 The Role of Powder Coating